 Citrix announce SD-WAN v11.0

-With the release of Citrix SD-WAN version 11 fast approaching, we thought we would look into some of the more interesting features that are included in this release.
+With Citrix SD-WAN version 11 now available to download, we thought we would look into some of the more interesting features that are included in this release.

 The feature enhancements for the new Citrix SD-WAN v11.0 release come under 3 main banners